dearhive/MashShare/readme.txt

 = 3.1.8 =

-* New: Tested up to WP 4.6
+* New: Facebook App authentication | No more zero shares due to api call limits
+* New: Awesome New Responsive Full Width Buttons
-* New: Three more button sizes: Small | Medium | Large (The Default Size)
+* New: Three more button sizes: Small | Medium | Large (Default Size)
-* New: Post Thumbnail in Most Shared Post widget plus extra options
+* New: Beautiful new Most Shared Post Widget plus extra options and thumbnail generation

 * New: Color Picker for Share count color
 * New: Button Margin Option
 * New: Button label And share icon align center option